 The medical practitioners covered under the HIPAA Act must have confidence in the availability and security of their IT systems, as their delivery of critical services depends on it.
 The HIPAA compliance is built on a set of requirements, and this includes the Security Rule, Breach Notification Rule, and the Privacy Rule.
 If failed in HIPAA compliance, this can result in jail time, and more frequently in fines of thousands or even millions of dollars for a covered entity (CE), such as a health data clearinghouse or a health care provider.
 Let’s have a look into one of such cases:

 In April 2017, the Department of Health and Human Services (HHS) received a complaint regarding Sentara Hospital, a not-for-profit organization that serves Virginia and North Carolina.
 The complaint was that Sentara had sent a bill to an individual with the protected health information (PHI) of another patient.
 After an investigation by the Office for Civil Rights in the U.S., it was found that the hospital mailed PHI of 577 patients.
-Sentara was fined with $2.175 for the violation of the HIPAA Act Breach Notification and Privacy Rules.
+Sentara was fined with $2.175 million for the violation of the HIPAA Act Breach Notification and Privacy Rules.